RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

-Mary was encouraged to be involved with home mission, helping those around her.
-When a mission was opened in Quarry Pend (close by the Wishart Church), Mary volunteered to teach there.
+Mary was encouraged to be involved with the home mission, helping those around her.
+When a mission was opened in Quarry Pend (close to the Wishart Church), Mary volunteered to teach there.

 It was by living in these conditions that Mary was able to learn more about the culture of the local tribes.
 Mary soon began to understand the hold that witchcraft and spiritism had on the people and the terrible customs that this led to.

-One such custom was ‘twin-murder’.
-Traditional beliefs held that twins were a curse and as such babies were brutally murdered and the mother cast out of society.
-Mary dedicated a lot of her time fighting this terrible practice, saving many twins and helping their mothers.
+One such custom was ‘twin-murder.’
+Traditional beliefs held that twins were a curse and babies were brutally murdered and the mother was cast out of society.
+Mary dedicated a lot of her time fighting this terrible practice, saving many twins and helping their mothers, adopting some of the children in the process.

 Through continued hard work, and Mary believed the grace of God, Mary began to be accepted by the tribesmen, and eventually gained a respect unheard of for a woman.

-In August 1888, Mary decided that the time had come for her to move on up north to Okoyong the ‘up-country’ of West Africa.
-This was an area of the continent that had claimed the lives of many missionaries but Mary was not daunted by this fact.
-Mary’s pioneering spirt believed that a woman could succeed where so many men before her had failed.
+In August 1888, Mary decided that the time had come for her to move to the north of Nigeria, to Okoyong.
+This was an area of the country that had claimed the lives of many missionaries but Mary was not daunted by this fact.
+Mary’s pioneering spirit believed that a woman could succeed where so many men before her had failed.
 She believed that a woman would be accepted more readily in the tribes than a man, as she would be seen as posing less of a threat to the local village leaders.